liIBits/linux-edr-evasion/environment/README.md

 ### "syscall name unknown" error

 Rocky Linux 9 / RHEL 9 may not recognize certain syscall names.
 The provided rules use numeric syscall identifiers where necessary.
-If you encounter this error:
+If you encounter this error for a new syscall:

 ```bash
 # Find the syscall number